adsynthesizer/ADSynth/README.md

 The output should include one JSON object per line, either a node or relationship, containing id, type, properties and labels.

 The JSON file can be loaded in Neo4J using APOC library.
-After that, the graph can be visualised by <a href="https://bloodhound.readthedocs.io/en/latest/">BloodHound</a>.
+After that, the graph can be visualised in <a href="https://bloodhound.readthedocs.io/en/latest/">BloodHound</a>.

 For example:
 * Node: {"id":"0","labels":["Base","User"],"properties":{...},"type":"node"}